 Once you’ve loaded the app up, you will also be able to trade via the Plus500 demo account facility.
 This comes with a pre-loaded balance and it replicates real market conditions.
 In terms of trading fees, all markets on the Plus500 stock app are commission-free.
 When trading stocks listed on major exchanges – you will benefit from super-tight spreads.
 There are no deposit or withdrawal fees, either.

-4. IG – Best Australia Stock Trading App for Creating a Diversified Portfolio
+4. IG – Best Share Trading App Australia for Creating a Diversified Portfolio

 IG is a heavyweight brokerage firm located in the UK, albeit, it is also super-popular with Australians.
 This is evident in the fact that IG holds a fully-fledged ASIC license – subsequently allowing Australian traders to invest safely and securely.
 This particular stock trading app stands out for the sheer number of markets on offer.

 In fact, once you download the app – which is compatible with iOS and Android phones, you’ll have access to over 17,000 CFD instruments.
 This covers thousands of stocks across numerous exchanges.
-Not only does this include Australian stocks – but heaps of international exchanges located in North American, Europe, and Asia.
+Not only does this include Australian stocks – but heaps of international exchanges located in North American, Europe, and Asia, so IG is one of the best investment apps Australia for asset diversity.

 Regarding domestic stocks, this includes the likes of Qantas, Westpac, Commonwealth Bank, Afterpay, and BHB Holdings.
 When it comes to trading fees on this popular stock app, this will vary depending on the market you wish to access.
 For example, Australian stock CFDs are charged at 0.08% per slide – at a minimum of AUD $7.
 UK and European stocks will cost you 0.10% – at a minimum of £10 and €10, respectively.